 If you’re looking to sell retail products at your salon, choose one company and stick to it.
 Becoming a dedicated franchisee of a particular brand can help boost the image of your salon overall.

 Before you open your salon, ensure that you have enough of all essential supplies.
-What supplies you need to keep in stock depend on the services you plan on offering.
+What supplies you need to keep in stock depending on the services you plan on offering.
 When offering services such as waxing, you’ll need to ensure you have enough wax and related supplies at any given point in time.